Got fresh tomatoes? This cucumber tomato onion salad brings out the beauty of ripe tomatoes in a way you’ll want to eat again and again.

 What are heirloom tomatoes?

 What are heirloom tomatoes?
-Heirloom tomatoes are a variety that has been passed down, through several generations of a family by saving the seeds.
+Heirloom tomatoes are tomato varieties that have been passed down through generations by saving the seeds.
 When you buy heirloom tomatoes, you’ll notice that their color and shape are much more varied than the typical round red tomato.
-They can vary from chartreuse to gold to purple to orange, from small and round to large and squat.
+They can vary from chartreuse to gold to purple to orange, and from small to medium to large.

 Do you have to use heirloom tomatoes in this recipe?
 Not at all.
 We just love the look that heirloom tomatoes give, with all their vibrant colors.
 They also typically have a variety and nuance in flavor that makes the overall salad more intriguing.
 But you can use any ripe tomato that you like.